Kong/docs.konghq.com/app/konnect/gateway-manager/declarative-config.md

 ## Test the service

 If you have already have a data plane node deployed, you can test this configuration now.
-Or, you can start a simple data plane node using the [Docker quick setup](/konnect/getting-started/configure-data-plane-node/) script.
+Or, you can start a new data plane node using the [Docker quick setup](/konnect/getting-started/configure-data-plane-node/) script.

 The default proxy URL is `localhost:8000`.